Interactive walkthrough — sample data

 Deep Research Explorers

-Smaller group, high depth across 3–5 themes, frequent returns after gaps.
+High depth across 3–5 themes, frequent returns after gaps.
+Smaller group, outsized signal quality.

-What to watch: shifts in which themes they revisit as their evaluation narrows.
+What to watch: which themes they revisit as exploration narrows.

 Theme roles

-• Discovery · "What is Beltmar" · attracts early exploration and first visits.
+• Discovery · Entry point · attracts first visits, rarely revisited.

-• Evaluation · Pricing, guarantees, onboarding · appear near focused evaluation behavior.
+• Evaluation · Signal theme · appears near concentrated evaluation behavior.

 Patterns across many people

-Audience Research zooms out from individual journeys to show recurring behavioral cohorts and the roles themes play across them.
-Interpretive observations, not optimization advice.
+Audience Research zooms out from individuals to show recurring behavioral cohorts and the roles your themes play across them.
+Interpretive observations — not optimization targets.

 Full platform